 The Big Bang Theory: In one episode Leonard reads the last book, and Sheldon and even Penny spoil several plot points for him.

 In the Doctor Who episode "The Shakespeare Code" the Doctor mentions having cried reading the last book.
 The episode aired before Deathly Hallows was published.
+Additionally, Martha banishes the episode's villains with a spell ending "Expelliamus!".

 In Agents of S.H.I.E.L.D., Lance Hunter explicitly compares most of the so-called "Real SHIELD" to Hufflepuff as a way of insulting them.